 There are no SACs designated for bats located within 30km of the Proposed Survey Works.
 In addition, the habitats present on site are considered to be sub-optimal for bat species due to the area being coastal and lacking in woodland and other vegetation features required for roosting, foraging and commuting.
 It should also be noted that no structures or trees will be impacted by the proposed works.
-In addition, none of the boat-based ecological surveys being undertaken as part of this Scheme are unlikely to impact any potential bat roosts that may be present in the vicinity of the proposed works.
+In addition, none of the boatbased ecological surveys being undertaken as part of the Proposed Survey Works are unlikely to impact any potential bat roosts that may be present in the vicinity of the Proposed Surveys Works.
 As such, bats are not considered further in this risk assessment.